jaequery/hak/README.md

 ## What does it do

 Hak is a CLI that provides you with a robust, optimal development environment utilizing Docker for your Mac OSX.
-It is virtually a one-click setup and even comes with batteries included:
+It is virtually a one-click setup and even comes with batteries included via Dinghy:
 - Docker
 - Docker Machine
 - xhyve